Query gRPC API

 message PlanningProgress {

-// Number of segments that have completed planning across all workers.
+// Number of segments that have completed planning.

 uint64 segments_done = 1;